senriques/Blockchain-4010-Fall-2018/README.md

 		If you have a limited programming background I will work with you.

 0. What this class will cover
-	1. What is Blockchain - what is Bitcoin / Ethereum / Other token systems
+	1. What is Blockchain - what is Bitcoin / Ethereum / Other token systems.
-	2. The worlds worst, most expensive database
+	2. The worlds worst, most expensive database.
 	3. What is the "hype" - what is real about blockchain.
-	4. Economics - Coin, ICO, Stocks, Bonds, Tokens, Utility Tokens, A Security
+	4. Economics - Coin, ICO, Stocks, Bonds, Tokens, Utility Tokens, A Security.
 	5. Legal Ramifications.
-ICOs 506(d), Subpart (s)
+ICOs 506(d), Subpart (s).
 	6. Programming - 1/2 in go, 1/2 in Solidity (Ethereum) and Web front end (JavaScript/HTML/CSS).
-	7. Some Homework
+	7. Some Homework.
-	8. Write a Paper - How will blockchain effect the economy.
+	8. Write a Paper - How will Blockchain affect the economy.
-	9. 2 tests (Midterm and Final)
+	9. 2 tests (Midterm and Final).
-	10. Why Go
+	10. Why Go.
-	11. What is Proof of work
+	11. What is Proof of work.
-	12. What is Proof of stake
+	12. What is Proof of stake.
-	13. Enough Go to make it through this class (and be able to convincingly tell an employer that you have programmed in Go)
+	13. Enough Go to make it through this class (and be able to convincingly tell an employer that you have programmed in Go).
 	14. Why Ethereum?
 Solidity?
 	15. dApp - what is that?
 What is web3?
-	16. A detailed understanding of the security model behind Blockchain
+	16. A detailed understanding of the security model behind Blockchain.
 	17. Some advanced stuff on security - distributed computation and public/private keys, distributed key generation.
 	18. What is a "tangle" - why is a blockchain called a "chain".
 	19. Why is blockchain so slow?